• HR

 How does an HRA work?

-Contributions are tax-deductible for the employer and tax-free for the employee.
+Employer contributions are tax-deductible and are tax-free for the employee.
 Unlike with HSAs, only employers can fund HRAs, and the money is only disbursed to employees when a qualifying medical expense is submitted.

 There are also other IRS rules for HRAs: